bonniss/refine-mantine-v7/README.md

 > 🌀 With motion plugins, Tailwind gives you **drop-in animation** — no JS required.

-Nice!
-Those are also solid Tailwind-based UI libraries — here’s an **updated version** of the ecosystem section with **those new libraries included**, keeping it concise and clear:

----

 ### 🌐 The Tailwind Ecosystem: Copy-Paste UI That Complements Mantine

 When it comes to layout, dashboards, and presentational UI, **Tailwind’s ecosystem delivers fast, composable building blocks**.
 Here are some **free or freemium** Tailwind UI libraries offering ready-to-use components: